 Emergency savings accounts are an important part of any financial plan.
 The purpose of these accounts is to cover or offset unforeseen financial emergencies.
-Such emergencies can include a car repair, medical expense, or even employment termination.
+Such emergencies can include car repair, medical expenses, or even employment termination.
 Your account should ideally be separate from your primary savings account.
 This helps reduce the temptation to spend it on non-emergency expenses.
-It's important to not only understand what an emergency account is, but also why it's necessary and how to start building one of your own.
+It’s important to not only understand what an emergency account is, but also why it’s necessary and how to start building one of your own.

 Think of an emergency savings account as insurance – you may not ever need it, but if you do, you’ll be glad you have one.
 Imagine your car breaks down.
 Or worse, you lose your job.
 That’s where an emergency savings account comes in.
 Depending on your circumstances, you may not be able to cover such an expense with your monthly income.
 But, if you have an adequate emergency savings account, you can use it to cover the expense and avoid a negative impact on your current income.
 Such an account also helps avoid taking on debt to cover the expense.
 According to personal finance experts, your emergency savings account should be able to cover at least six months of living expenses.
 That way, in even the most adverse circumstances, you’ll have a good financial cushion.